GuyRayOv/Spotify/README.md

 Pipeline control flags (e.g., "split_df", chain_notebooks)

 🧠 Data Leakage Prevention
-To ensure robust evaluation and prevent data leakage, the dataset is split into two independent subsets:
+To ensure robust evaluation and prevent data leakage, the Kaggle dataset is split into two independent subsets:
 Training DataFrame (df)
 Testing DataFrame  (df_test)
 Both are processed independently through the pipeline.
 This behavior is controlled via the "split_df" flag in config.json.

 🚀 How to Run
-Open the LAST notebook and run it
+Open the LAST notebook (5_spotify_models.ipynb) and run it

 2. Set up the environment
 python -m venv venv